Are Creative Writing Courses Worth It?Oct 28, 2018

 But the clincher, the deciding factor, has to be wit.

 Look for a course with nerve.
 Where determination is matched by good humour.

 The Founder of the Writers' Workshop in Iowa, Paul Engle, told Vonnegut that if they ever got a building, he'd have this motto above the door.

 'Don’t take it all so seriously.'

 Enjoy your writing.
 Learn to enjoy laughing at your own jokes; for that's what it's about, day-in, day-out.
 Good times and bad.
 When you write, the bad times are at least 'material.'

 ☑ All materials online

 ☑ Writers workshop online (too time-consuming off-line - and should not be obligatory)

 ☑ Published Author and Literary Agent Events

-☑ Submissions planning
+☑ Submissions planning for publishing

 ☑ Published students